 In Breaking Chaos, and eventually throughout the whole trilogy, events build up until the last, climatic fighting scene where the evil finally shows itself in its real from, making sense of the dead gods’ words.
 If there is one thing I missed from this trilogy is a bit more world building–especially some more mythology to give a depth to the big evil character which didn’t really feel that evil and to the otherwise rich world inhabited by magical creatures and interesting looking plants among other things.

 “Heles looked around, noting the sand’s rosy glow and the dew on a nearby spur of butchered cactus.
 Its marron, finger-like branches and scattered pale fruit, not dissimilar to eyeballs, shone with it.”

 If you already came this far, then don’t hesitate to make the final steps to find out who will sit on the throne of Araxes.
 Nilith?
 Sisine?
 Widow Horix?
 Boran Temsa?
 Maybe Farazar as the first shade Emperor or someone else who fits into the games played by the Cult of Shesh?
 Will Caltro win his desired freedom?
-The table is set, events are in motion.
+In Breaking Chaos the table is set, events are in motion.
 All you have to do is enjoy this dark, bloody, hell of a ride.

 Read Breaking Chaos by Ben Galley